Skip to content

 AI-powered contract review analyses incoming contracts against the organisation’s playbook, flags clauses that deviate from standard positions, identifies missing provisions, and scores overall risk.
 A lawyer reviewing a vendor’s standard terms sees, within seconds, which clauses are non-standard, which are missing, and which carry risk levels that require escalation.

-Generative AI contract review cycles can be accelerated by as much as 40% by optimising terms and conditions, standardising clauses, and flagging non-compliant clauses intelligently.
+Generative AI contract review cycles can be accelerated by as much as 40% through optimised terms and conditions, standardised clauses, and intelligent flagging of non-compliant clauses.
 For legal teams processing large volumes of incoming contracts, this is a meaningful productivity gain.

 Obligation tracking and monitoring